How to Start a Window Cleaning Business

 • Partnership: In a partnership, two or more people share ownership of the business according to their partnership agreement.
 Profits and losses flow directly to the partners, who report them on their tax returns.
 Like sole proprietorships, general partnerships don’t require registration with the state.
 But also like sole proprietorships, partners can be held personally liable for business debts.

 • Limited Liability Company (LLC): An LLC is a hybrid structure that combines features of a partnership and corporation.
-Owners, called members, typically aren’t personally liable for company debts.
+Owners, called members, typically aren’t personally liable for company debts (see members definition).
 They enjoy flexibility in management and usually benefit from pass-through taxation.

-• Corporation: A corporation is a more complex structure, often ideal for larger businesses.
+• Corporation: A corporation definition is a more complex structure, often ideal for larger businesses.
 It offers the most protection against personal liability, but it’s typically subject to double taxation, once at the corporate level and once when dividends are distributed to shareholders.
+See personal liability definition.

 Should you decide on forming an LLC or a corporation, you’ll need to register with your state.
-This typically involves filing Articles of Organization (for LLCs) or Articles of Incorporation (for corporations) with your state’s business registration office.
+This typically involves filing Articles of Organization for LLCs (see definition) or Articles of Incorporation (for corporations) with your state’s business registration office.
 There will be a fee associated with this registration, and you’ll need to provide information like your business name, address, and more.
 Once registered, you’re officially recognized as a legal entity in your state.
+Check out the Articles of Incorporation definition.

 Remember, while the above provides a foundational overview, it’s always wise to consult with a legal expert or business advisor to make informed decisions tailored to your specific business entity.